-To use the transceiver as a public address system connect an external 8 ohm speaker (4 watts minimum) to the PA SPK. jack located on the rear panel.
-Direct away from the microphone to prevent acoustic feedback.
+An external 8-ohm, 4-watt speaker must be connected to the PA SPKR jack located on the rear panel when the transceiver is used as a public address system.
+The speaker should be directed away from the microphone to prevent acoustic feedback.
 Physical separation or isolation of the microphone and speaker is important when operating the PA at high output levels.